 - Power points

 You should compile your revision notes.
-If, however, for any reason this is not possible, revision notes should be photocopied or printed.
-Teachers may also possess notes from previous students who have opted to donate their revision notes; therefore, asking your teacher is also encouraged.
-There are, however, some excellent websites where thorough and revision notes can be found.
+If, however, for any reason this is not possible, you should photocopy or print revision notes.
+Teachers may also have notes from previous students who have opted to donate their revision notes; therefore, asking your teacher is also encouraged.
+There are, however, some excellent websites where you can find thorough revision notes.
 These notes cover the entire syllabus and contain the relevant pointers which are needed before the exam.
 For example, you can find brilliant revision notes for Biology, Chemistry, Physics, Maths, Economics and Geography.

 Uplearn is another fantastic A Level resource, they offer a ‘money back’ scheme for any student who utilises its resources and fails to get either an A or A*.